Getting Started

 setup_scripts = ["setup.sh"]

-The above configuration is simple and intuitive from the perspective of the challenge creator.
-It simply asks how would they have setup the challenge manually.
-So for example they install some dependencies first like gcc, then compile the source and generate a binary, and finally serve the binary by exposing it as a service at some port.
-The above configuration is just a description of that.
-So from a challenge creator's perspective, this is pretty neat!
+The above configuration is simple and straightforward, from the perspective of the challenge creator it simply asks how will he run the challenge locally.
+So for example he needs to install some dependencies first like gcc, then he compiles the source and generates a binary, then he serves the binary by exposing it as a service at some port.
+So from a challenge creator perspective this is not a big hurdle.

 Let's see how our setup scripts look like.